-Top immigration solicitors London confirm that in order to apply for the UK Spouse Visa route, you will need to provide evidence to the UK Home Office that you are in a “genuine relationship” and failure to do so can result in your application being refused.
-Unfortunately, in-depth information surrounding exactly what a “genuine relationship” is, is somewhat vague and limited so we have written this article to provide some basic advice on how to meet this requirement.
+However, the process is not so easy in the UK and the Home Office is very strict when considering if a relationship between a British national / settled person with a foreigner is genuine or not and this will need to be proved to them by the couple in question.
+Our team of UK spouse visa lawyers confirm that in order to apply through the spouse visa route, you will need to show evidence to the UK Home Office that you are in a “genuine relationship” and failure to do so can result in your application being refused.
+Unfortunately, in-depth information surrounding exactly what a “genuine relationship” is, is somewhat vague and limited.
+This is why we have written this following article to give you some basic advice on how to meet this requirement.

 Home Office guidelines on the genuine relationship requirement are relevant to those who are applying for the Spouse Visa, extending a Spouse Visa or applying for Indefinite Leave to Remain (through family life) with a person who is: